50 years of impact

 The law school has accomplished many significant milestones in its 50+ years.
 In 2006, soon after her retirement from the U.S. Supreme Court, ASU College of Law was renamed the Sandra Day O’Connor College of Law at Arizona State University.
 Students continue to personify Justice O’Connor’s legacy and lifetime work to advance civics education and civic engagement and discourse, by donating more than 120,000 hours of public service each year.

 Led by former Dean Douglas Sylvester, who was appointed the eighth dean in 2012, ASU Law rose in national and world rankings, continued to attract highly credentialed students and offers more personalized programs than any other law school in the country.
-The youngest law school in top 25, ASU Law is currently ranked No. 25 by U.S. News & World Report.
+ASU Law is the youngest law school in the top 30 for eight consecutive years by U.S. News & World Report.